Mimic octopus

 The mimic octopus (Thaumoctopus mimicus) is a species of octopus from the Indo-Pacific region.
-Like other octopuses, it uses its chromatophores to disguise itself with its background.
-However, it is noteworthy for being able to impersonate a wide variety of other marine animals.
-Although many animals mimic either their environment or other animals to avoid predation, the mimic octopus and its close relative the wunderpus are the only ones known to actively imitate a number of animals in order to elude predators.
+Like other octopuses, it uses its chromatophores to disguise itself.
+It is noteworthy for being able to impersonate a wide variety of other marine animals.
+While many animals mimic either their environment or other animals to avoid predation, the mimic octopus and its close relative the wunderpus are the only ones known to actively imitate several animals in order to elude predators.

 Appearance

 The mimic octopus is a smaller octopus, growing to a total length of about 60 cm, including arms, with a diameter approximately that of a pencil at their widest.
 Small horns protrude from each eye.
-The octopus' natural color is light brown/beige, but it usually takes on a more noticeable hue of striped white and brown to scare off predators by imitating poisonous species and vicious, territorial sea creatures.
-Its ability to change shape is the reason it was named the "mimic" octopus, which is its main defense besides camouflage.
+The octopus' natural color is light brown/beige, but it usually takes on a more noticeable hue of striped white and brown to scare off predators by imitating poisonous species.
+According to DNA sequence analysis, the second evolved trait was the simultaneous development of its lengthy arms and its flatfish-like swimming ability.
+By transfusing these traits together, the octopus transforms to a bold color pattern while swimming like a flatfish when hunting for food or resting.

 Habitat and range

 The mimic octopus was first discovered off the coast of Sulawesi, Indonesia in 1998 on the bottom of a muddy river mouth.
 It has since been found to inhabit the Indo-Pacific, ranging from the Red Sea and Gulf of Oman in the west to New Caledonia in the east, and Gulf of Thailand and the Philippines in the north to the Great Barrier Reef in south.
-Most documented records are from Indonesia.
+Most documented observations are from Indonesia.
 It is primarily found in areas with sand or silt at depths of less than 15 m.
 It prefers obscuring murky and muddy sea floors to blend in with its natural brown-beige coloring.